dodwmd/dayinreview/.github/CONTRIBUTING.md

-# Contributing to Workmates
+# Contributing to Day in Review

-Thank you for considering contributing to Workmates!
+Thank you for considering contributing to Day in Review!
 Please follow these guidelines to help us maintain a welcoming and productive community.

 ## How to Contribute
 - Fork the repository and create your branch from `main`.